 When, exactly, remains a question I can’t answer.

 The tension inside our home is thick.
 Lizzie, my daughter, barely speaks to me.
-She’s punishing me for keeping a friendship with Reginald, refusing now to even call him her father.
-I hear her words echo, “I don’t trust you.
-I don’t feel safe around you,” and the mix of sadness, defeat, and guilt settles in my bones.
-I tried to assure her: I’m not going back to Reginald; we’re still apart.
-But I stay civil with him for Reggie’s sake—he still needs his dad.
+She’s punishing me for staying civil with Reginald, refusing now to even call him her father.
+Her words from our last fight echo in my head, “Why do you always protect him?
+How can you act like nothing happened?”
+I hear the real meaning underneath: she doesn’t trust me, doesn’t feel safe.
+The mix of sadness, defeat, and guilt settles in my bones.
+I tried to assure her we’re still apart, but I stay civil for Reggie’s sake—he still needs his dad.

 Lizzie’s eyes say she doesn’t believe me.
 She only sees the hurt, the years of pain built up behind these tired walls.
 Even the house feels defeated—the paint faded, the carpets thin, the floors dull, like it’s quietly giving up right alongside me.

 I give Lizzie space to grieve.
-Betrayal by a man hurts—something I know too well.
+Betrayal by a man hurts, something I know too well.
 Forgiveness is supposed to be my grace, but the past clings to me, and I’m still mourning a marriage that ended long before the paperwork was filed.

 Reggie copes by disappearing into his online games.
 I recognize that kind of escape.
 Once, I did it with books, losing myself in romance, fantasy, and dystopian.
 Anything but my own problems.